reporanger/superpowers/README.md

 # `reporanger/superpowers`
-Extend this configuration to give your Ranger config superpowers
+Extend this configuration to give your Ranger installation superpowers

 ## Usage